-I’m especially proud of this book–it demonstrates the great intelligence of dogs and the powerful bond of love and loyalty that can develop between dogs and people under very difficult circumstances.
+I’m especially proud of “Dogs on Duty“–it demonstrates the great intelligence of dogs and the powerful bond of love and loyalty that can develop between dogs and people under very difficult circumstances.
 It’s also my most award-winning book, as you can see here.

 The award that I especially appreciated was the Mitten Award, from the Michigan Library Association.
 This award honors a book that is written in language that’s especially appropriate for the intended audience.
 As you’ll see here, how to present this difficult topic for young readers was especially important to me.

 The inspiration for book topics can come in surprising ways.
 On May 2, 2011, U.S. Navy Seals Team Six killed El Quida leader Osama bin Laden.
 Included in the successful raid was a military working dog (MWD).
 When people learned that a dog was involved in the raid, they wanted to learn everything about it–what breed (Belgian Malinois) gender (male named Cairo) and the kind of work he and his canine colleagues carried out.

 Knowing my love for dogs, my neighbor Kathy kept sending me links to articles, videos, photo slide shows–you name it–about military working dogs and their amazing abilities and achievements.
 Finally one day, she asked me, “Why don’t you write a book about them?”